 Reference vs Call: The Parentheses Rule

-The single piece of syntax that trips up newcomers is the distinction between referencing a function and calling a function.
+There is a critical syntactic distinction between referencing a function and calling a function.
 Writing the name without parentheses gives you the object.
 Writing it with parentheses executes the object and gives you its return value.
+Getting this wrong is the most common mistake when working with higher-order functions.

 def compute():